Written by Donald E. Sheppard

 "That land is more high (by 100 feet), dry, and level than the land of the river behind which they had thus far seen (which drained south into the Ohio River).
 In the open field were many walnut trees with soft nuts shaped like acorns (pecans); and in the houses were found many which the Indians had stored away...
 For two days the governor marched through the land of Casqui (the White River basin, which drains west into the Wabash River) before arriving at the town where the chief was, and most of the way continually through land of open field, very well peopled with large towns, two or three (i.e. today's Hazleton and Decker) of which were to be seen from one town."

-Rangel says, "Friday, the day of St. John (June 24th, 1541, using the darkness of New Moon to secure what would prove to be a large native complex), they went to the town of the lord of Casqui (Vincennes), and he gave food and clothes to this army, and on Saturday they entered in his town; and he had very good huts (probably as good as the ones used by Lewis and Clark, who followed Indian trails to that place three centuries later), and on the biggest hut, over the door, were many heads of very fierce bulls (buffalo)...
-There the Christians placed the cross on a mound (a Vincennes mound, below)."
+Rangel says, "Friday, the day of St. John (June 24th, 1541, using the darkness of New Moon to secure that large native complex), they went to the town of the lord of Casqui (Vincennes), and he gave food and clothes to this army, and on Saturday they entered in his town; and he had very good huts (probably as good as the ones used by Lewis and Clark three centuries later), and on the biggest hut, over the door, were many heads of very fierce bulls (buffalo)..."

 Biedma says, the chief "...came in the afternoon with all his people.
 We went in procession up to the town, and they came after us.
-Having arrived at the town... we found that the chiefs there were accustomed to have, next to the houses where they lived, some very high mounds (image from mound top at right), made by hand, and that others have their houses on the mounds themselves.
+Having arrived at the town... we found that the chiefs there were accustomed to have, next to the houses where they lived, some very high mounds (one such Vincennes mound pictured above, and view from the mound's top at right), made by hand, and that others have their houses on the mounds themselves.
 On the summit of that mound we drove in the cross, and we went with much devotion, kneeling to kiss the foot of the cross.
 The Indians did as they saw us do, neither more nor less..."

 Rangel says, "On Sunday, the twenty-sixth of June, we left from there (headed "upriver," the Wabash River) for Pacaha, enemy of (Chief) Casqui (who was left behind to keep the peace), and we spent the night at one town (today's Oaktown) and passed others.
-And the following day (Monday) we crossed a swamp (Busseron Creek southwest of today's Sullivan), in which the Indians had a well-made bridge, broad and of ingenious construction..." spanning the trees which lined that very deep creek precisely where today's bridges cross it.
+And the following day (Monday) we crossed a swamp (Busseron Creek south of today's Sullivan), in which the Indians had a well-made bridge, broad and of ingenious construction..." spanning trees which lined that swampy, deep creek precisely where U.S. Highway 41 crosses it today.

-Rangel doesn't report Tuesday, when they probably pillaged the rich fields to Farmersburg (map at left), then, "...on Wednesday they arrived at the town of Pacaha, a town and lord of great renown and very esteemed in those parts..." at today's Terre Haute beside the Wabash River.
-These accounts of DeSoto's visit to Terre Haute are some of the best we have of any place in North America.
+On Tuesday they pillaged the rich fields to and around Farmersburg (map at left), then, Rangel says, "...on Wednesday they arrived at the town of Pacaha, a town and lord of great renown and very esteemed in those parts..." at today's Terre Haute beside the Wabash River.
 Most of the army would spend 40 days there while others explored the country.

-Biedma says, "We saw the town (Terre Haute) on a plain, well palisaded and with a moat of water around it, dug by hand...
+Biedma says, "We saw the town on a plain, well palisaded and with a moat of water around it, dug by hand...

-Rangel reports, "The chief of Casqui caught up with the Christians at the time that they entered the town (of Terre Haute) saying that it had rained, thanks to the cross the Spaniards planted at Vincennes, and that he wanted to personally thank them for it."
-DeSoto sent word to Chief Pacaha that he was coming with Chief Casqui and expected him to be there when they arrived but not doing so, the Casqui and his people "...looted it ferociously."
+Rangel reports, "The chief of Casqui caught up with the Christians at the time that they entered the town saying that it had rained, thanks to the cross the Spaniards planted (at Vincennes, their home), and that he wanted to personally thank them for it..."
+DeSoto sent word to Chief Pacaha that he was coming with Chief Casqui and expected him to be there when they arrived, but not doing so the Casqui's "...looted it ferociously."

-Rangel says, "In Aquixo, Casqui and this Pacaha we saw the best towns that we had seen up to then, and better palisaded and fortified, and the people of more beauty, except for those of Cofitachequi."
+Rangel says, "In Aquixo, Casqui and this Pacaha (all in today's Indiana) we saw the best towns that we had seen up to then, and better palisaded and fortified, and the people of more beauty, except for those of Cofitachequi."
 Chief Pacaha was so powerful that most local natives called the Great (Ohio) River by his name.
 Likewise, many called the Wabash River by Chief Casqui's name.

-"The village had 500 large and good houses and was on a site somewhat higher and more elevated than its surroundings (the French name "Terre Haute" means "high ground").
+Inca says, "The village had 500 large and good houses and was on a site somewhat higher and more elevated than its surroundings (the French name "Terre Haute" means "high ground").
 The Indians had made almost an island of it with a ditch...
-50 paces wide, all made by hand.
 It was full of water from the river... which flowed 3 leagues (7 miles) above the village...
 The moat surrounded three sides of the village, the work not yet being complete.
 The fourth side was enclosed by a very strong wall made of thick logs set in the ground...
-This great moat and canal were filled with fish from the river..."
+This great moat and canal were filled with fish..."

-"Indians where the Chief of Pacaha was - on an islet between two arms of the river (the Wabash River, image below right)... there were 5,000 souls on that islet..." but when detected they "...fled in great haste to the other side of the river... swimming, where many people were drowned, principally women and children... we captured many Indians - men and women - and a quantity of clothing which the Indians had on wooden rafts... (several of those rafts) went floating downstream and the Indians of Casqui (Vincennes) filled their canoes (then headed for home without Desoto's consent)...
-On that account the governor was indignant at Casqui and immediately returned to Pacaha (village) two leagues (five miles) away..."
+"Indians where the Chief of Pacaha was - on an islet between two arms of the river (image below right)... there were 5,000 souls on that islet..." but when detected they "...fled in great haste to the other side of the river... swimming, where many people were drowned, principally women and children... we captured many Indians - men and women - and a quantity of clothing which the Indians had on wooden rafts... (several of those rafts) went floating downstream and the Indians of Casqui (Vincennes) filled their canoes (then headed for Vincennes without Desoto's consent)...
+On that account the governor was indignant at Casqui and immediately returned to Pacaha..." village (continued below).

 Rangel says, "Governor DeSoto and his people, being some days in Pacaha, made some excursions into the interior..."

-"...they told him that in some mountains (Hoosier National Forest) forty leagues away (105 miles) there was a great deal of very good salt (at today's French Lick, image below), and to the repeated questions they asked them, they replied that there was also in that country much of the yellow metal (gold) they asked for.
-The Castilians rejoiced greatly at this news, and two soldiers offered to go with the Indians to confirm it... they were directed to note the nature of the country through which they passed (so the army could go there later) and bring a report as to whether it were fertile and well populated (so the Spaniards could settle that land).
+Inca says, "...they told him that in some mountains (at today's French Lick, image above) forty leagues away (about 100 miles) there was a great deal of very good salt, and to the repeated questions they asked them, they replied that there was also in that country much of the yellow metal (gold) they asked for.
+The Castilians rejoiced greatly at this news, and two soldiers offered to go with the Indians to confirm it... they were directed to note the nature of the country through which they passed (so the army could find it later) and bring a report as to whether it were fertile and well populated (so the Spaniards could settle that land).
 To barter for the purchase of salt and the gold, they took pearls and deerskins and some vegetables..."

-"They also took Indians to accompany them and two of the merchants (from other tribes who knew the trails) to act as guides.
-Thus prepared, the Spaniards set out (their departure was timed for Full Moon, July 8th, at journey's mid-way), and at the end of eleven days that they spent on their journey (to and from) they returned (105 miles from French Lick to Terre Haute) with six loads of rock-salt crystals, not made artificially, but found in this state.
-They also brought back a load of very fine and resplendent brass, and concerning the quality of the lands they had seen, they said that they were not good, for they were sterile and thinly populated (same today).
+"They also took Indians to accompany them and two of the merchants (from Vincennes, who knew the trails west of Vincennes to French Lick) to act as guides.
+Thus prepared, the Spaniards set out (on the Full Moon of July 8th, 1541), and at the end of eleven days that they spent on their journey (to and from) they returned (to Terre Haute) with six loads of rock-salt crystals, not made artificially, but found in this state.
+They also brought back a load of very fine and resplendent brass, and concerning the quality of the lands they had seen, they said that they were not good, for they were sterile and thinly populated (as it is today).
 Because they needed it so badly, the Spaniards consoled themselves with the salt for their disappointment and misunderstanding regarding the gold."

-The King's Agent with DeSoto reported, "We were in this town (Terre Haute) 27 or 28 days (30 days according to Rangel) to see if we could find a road north in order to travel to the South Sea (the Pacific Ocean)... some expeditions were made to capture Indians who might inform us (of trails to a sea reported to lie in that direction).
-One expedition in particular was made to the northwest because they told us that there were Indian villages through which we could go..."
-He went with DeSoto's scouts (probably the Thirty Lancers) into Illinois along the Indian trail which crossed the Wabash River's narrows (photo below) at the Old Fort Harrison site.
-DeSoto usually dispatched his Lancers on a filling moon, July 1, 1541, in this case, because they needed the moonlight for surprise raids on native villages to get any food they had.
-Indian merchants guided them to the next village along their way THROUGH ILLINOIS.
+During that same time the King's Agent with DeSoto says, "We were in this town (Terre Haute) 27 or 28 days (30 days according to Rangel) to see if we could find a road north in order to travel to the South Sea (the Pacific Ocean)... some expeditions were made to capture Indians who might inform us (of trails to the sea DeSoto thought was north of there).
+One expedition in particular was made to the northwest because they told us that there were Indian villages through which we could go..." during the same Full Moon of July 8th.
+Biedma went with DeSoto's scouts (probably the Thirty Lancers) into Illinois along the Indian trail which crossed the Wabash River's narrows at the Old Fort Harrison site (in photo below).
+Indian merchants guided them to the next village along their way..."

 DeSoto's Scouts in Illinois during this time...